A. David's anger at Nabal.

 Then Abigail made haste and took two hundred loaves of bread, two skins of wine, five sheep already dressed, five seahs of roasted grain, one hundred clusters of raisins, and two hundred cakes of figs, and loaded them on donkeys.
 And she said to her servants, "Go on before me; see, I am coming after you."
 But she did not tell her husband Nabal.
 So it was, as she rode on the donkey, that she went down under cover of the hill; and there were David and his men, coming down toward her, and she met them.

 b.
-Two hundred loaves of bread . . . two skins of wine . . . five sheep already dressed . . . one hundred clusters of raisins: David simply, politely, asked Nabal for fair payment for services rendered, and Nabal refused.
-Now, Abigail is doing what Nabal should have done, but didn’t do.
+Two hundred loaves of bread . . . two skins of wine . . . five sheep already dressed . . . one hundred clusters of raisins: Abigail did what Nabal should have done, but what he didn't do.

 3. (21-22) David vows to massacre Nabal and his entire household.

 Now David had said, "Surely in vain I have protected all that this fellow has in the wilderness, so that nothing was missed of all that belongs to him.
 And he has repaid me evil for good.
 May God do so, and more also, to the enemies of David, if I leave one male of all who belong to him by morning light."